-- A. Given that evaluative and peer relationships have been the highest areas of concern over several years, it is evident that effective communication is lacking, both verbal and written, among and between colleagues and supervisors.
+- 1. Given that evaluative and peer relationships have been the highest areas of concern over several years, it is evident that effective communication is still a concern, both verbal and written, among and between colleagues and supervisors.
 It is recommended that the University establish a campus wide communication protocol that sets a standard for regular and consistent communication in all units.
-The protocol might include guidelines for email communiques both style and content (especially as more online faculty and programs are developed), guidelines for conducting collaborative meetings, and respectful conversations; all of which uphold the CCU Code of Ethical Conduct and promote professional courtesy.
+The protocol might include guidelines for email communiqués both style and content (especially as more online faculty and programs are developed), guidelines for conducting collaborative meetings, and respectful conversations; all of which uphold the CCU Code of Ethical Conduct and promote professional courtesy.
 The prevalence of bullying, abrasive behaviors and disrespectful treatment should be examined and sanctions enforced for such conduct.
-Perhaps the next CCU Strategic Plan could incorporate such a communication protocol suitable to our stated values and vision. - B. A proposal to expand the Ombuds Office services to staff (and then students) was drafted and submitted to the Provost for consideration.
-Each year the ombuds has some requests from staff for ombuds services and the Faculty Ombuds has provided these.
+The CCU Strategic Plan should incorporate such a communication protocol suitable to our stated values and vision. - 2.
+A proposal to expand the Faculty Ombuds Office services to staff (and then students) was drafted and submitted to the Provost for consideration under the previous Ombuds and remains a priority with the current Ombuds.
+Each year there are several requests from staff for ombuds services, which have been provided.
 Conversations should continue to pilot the expansion proposal and assess its usage.
 Further, the IOA, the professional organization committed to supporting ombuds worldwide through training, certification, networking, mentoring and guidance in standards, codes and best practices, has been working on a professional proposal to begin certifying ombuds offices.
-Once finalized and ratified by the organization, it is recommended that CCU pursue this certification.
+This movement is getting closer to and actual proposal from the IOA.
+Once finalized and ratified by the organization, it is recommended that CCU pursue this certification. - 3.
+To build trust and encourage transparency, it is recommended that the ombuds office work with other campus units to develop and provide personnel development training to explore examples of and sanctions for violations of the CCU Code of Ethical Conduct, CCU's foundation and framework for a responsible, healthy workplace upholding ethical behavior.
+The CCU Code of Ethical Conduct interpretations and applications require a more wide-reaching dialogue for better intervention.
+Further, examples of sanctions for violations of this code (and the processes leading to sanctions and appeals) must be clearly written and explained.
+If the campus

-- C. To build trust and encourage transparency, it is recommended that the ombuds office work with other campus units to develop and provide personnel development training to explore examples of and sanctions for violations of the CCU Code of Ethical Conduct.
-This excellent document is a foundation and framework for a responsible, healthy workplace upholding ethical behavior.
-Unfortunately its interpretations and applications require more wide-reaching dialogue for better intervention.
-Further, examples of sanctions for violations of this Code (and the processes leading to sanctions and appeals) must be clearly written and explained.
-If the campus community currently does this for its students' Code of Conduct, then we should lead by example and clarify protocol for employees, too.
-Through these efforts, I believe our community will function more effectively and follow these codified CCU professional standards. - D. It is recommended that the university expand its mandatory training to include scenarios that focus on how to identify behaviors (cognitive and affective) that may lead to violence and how to take action to reduce an escalating scene or to seek intervention to reduce risk of harm.
+- community currently does this for its students' Code of Conduct, then we should lead by example and clarify protocol for employees, too.
+Through these efforts our community will function more effectively and follow these codified CCU professional standards. - 4.
+It is recommended that the University continue the expansion of its mandatory training to include scenarios that focus on how to identify behaviors (cognitive and affective) that may lead to violence and how to take action to reduce an escalating scene or to seek intervention to reduce risk of harm.
 A preventative approach may be as helpful as a checklist during the event or post-event.
 Also, creation and wide distribution of a preparedness plan and resources for this and related emergencies would be reassuring for the campus community (in combination with active shooter training).
-(Note: Information gained from the March presentation in Kline Hospitality Suite from the University of Central Florida's campus safety division was an excellent model.)
 Also, expanded instruction on Title IX that includes scenarios and case studies to exemplify appropriate action by "responsible persons" could be beneficial.

-July 2014 - May 2015 Activities
+July 2015 - June 2016 Activities